Nonlinear Schr\"odinger Kernel for hardware acceleration in machine learning inference: Introduction

-As part of our experiments, we evaluate the performance of standard supervised machine learning algorithms, including ridge regression \cite{hoerl1970ridge}, decision trees \cite{ho1995random}, SR-KDA (spectral regression for kernel discriminant analysis) \cite{cai2011speed}, neural networks, and support vector machines (SVM) \cite{cortes1995support}.
-For all these methods, it is assumed that the input data is sampled as $X \in R^{n \times d}$ and output class label as $Y \in R^{n \times c}$ where c is the number of classes.
-The dimensionality d and the number of samples n of the input data vary with respect to the dataset used.
+As part of our experiments, we evaluate the performance of popular machine learning algorithms with and without preprocessing using the Nonlinear Schrödinger Kernel.
+These algorithms include ridge regression \cite{hoerl1970ridge}, decision trees \cite{ho1995random}, spectral regression for kernel discriminant analysis (SR-KDA) \cite{cai2011speed}, neural networks, and support vector machines (SVMs) \cite{cortes1995support}.
+For all these methods, it is assumed that the input data are sampled as $X\in R^{n\times d}$ and the output class label as $Y\in R^{n\times c}$, where $c$ is the number of classes.
+The dimensionality $d$ and the number of samples $n$ of the input data vary with respect to the dataset used.

-\section{Performance Evaluation}
+\subsection{Performance evaluation}

-The performance evaluation of each machine learning model is achieved using 3-fold cross validation and the accuracy reported using the area-under-the ROC curve (AUC).
-The AUC represents the probability that the model will be able to predict correctly the label for a new pair of positive and negative samples.
-Using the same cross validation split, we compare the AUC of each model using the original data (i.e. before Lambda Kernel) and after processing with the Lambda Kernel.
-We repeat the experiment protocol on each dataset.
+The performance of each machine learning model is evaluated using 3-fold cross-validation, and the accuracy is reported using the area under the receiver operating characteristic (ROC) curve (AUC).
+The AUC represents the probability that the model will be able to predict the label correctly for a new pair of positive and negative samples.
+With the same cross-validation split, we compare the AUC of each model with the original data as input before and after processing with the Nonlinear Schrödinger Kernel, and we repeat the experiment protocol on each dataset.